 In retirement, you can “fund contentment” in many ways: Social Security, real estate, annuity or pension payments, life insurance cash value, home equity, and retirement savings.

-For my wife and I, that means mainly Social Security and savings.
+For my wife and me, that means mainly Social Security and savings.
 Together with no other debt and a paid-for house, these things make it possible to maintain a modest lifestyle similar to what we had before retirement.

 If I have “enough” and manage it well, there will be no need to hoard.
-We’ll have the flexibility to spend and give over our lifetimes, perhaps with something leftover to leave as a legacy.
+We’ll have the flexibility to spend and give over our lifetimes, perhaps with something left over to leave as a legacy.
 I’d like to leave a financial legacy for my family and others.
 But a legacy of love, faithfulness, and generosity is far better.

 True Wealth